Skip to main content

 Pivot opportunities:

-• SANs reveal additional domains on same certificate
+• SANs reveal additional domains on the same certificate (#1 single-query pivot)

 5. Infrastructure & Hosting Attribution